shopware5/devdocs/source/developers-guide/plugin-configuration/index.md

 <element required="true" ... >
 ```

 <img src="img/required.png" alt="Textfield marked as required" class="image-border" />

 ### Scope
-With help of the scope parameter it is possible to generate subshop specific configurations.
+With help of the scope attribute it is possible to generate subshop specific configurations.
 Leaving this option out results in a configuration option
 that applies for all subshops.
 ```xml
  <element ... scope="locale">